 Angela Hospice soon outgrew its one-room office and two subsequent locations, before breaking ground for a new hospice center.
 In 1994, the Angela Hospice Care Center opened as the first freestanding inpatient hospice facility in Michigan.

-An extension of My Nest is Best, the Prenatal Hospice Program was designed in 2001 for parents facing the knowledge that their unborn child may not survive or may be born with a life-limiting illness.
-The Prenatal Hospice team works with the family and the mother’s physicians to create a birthing plan that addresses the family’s goals during pregnancy and delivery, and the time following the baby’s birth.
+That same year, Angela Hospice expanded its care to pediatric patients with the My Nest is Best Prenatal Program for seriously ill children.
+An extension of My Nest is Best, the Angela Hospice Prenatal Hospice Program was designed in 2000 for parents facing the knowledge that their unborn child may not survive or may be born with a life-limiting illness.
+It was the first program of its kind in the Midwest.

 While hospice home care has always been at the heart of our program, the demand for inpatient care continued to increase.
 By 1999, the Care Center was operating at full capacity.
 Sister Giovanni knew the facility must be expanded.
 After years of patience and prayer, permission to build an addition to the facility was granted, and Angela Hospice broke ground once again in 2008.